-Moné Holder is the Senior Director of Advocacy & Programs at Florida Rising.
+Moné Holder (she/her/hers) is the Senior Director of Advocacy & Programs at Florida Rising.
 Moné has led the organization in the fight for voting rights on the local, state, and national levels and develops strategies to build Black political power in the state.
 Moné has over a decade of policy experience stemming from her work in the Florida House of Representatives Democratic office, and as a Florida House and Senate staffer.

 Moné graduated Magna Cum Laude from Florida Agricultural and Mechanical University with a Master’s degree in Public Administration and a Bachelor of Science in Political Science.
 She serves as the Vice President and member of the Board of Directors for Friends In Need Children’s Center (FINCC), and a Board Member for READ USA and At-The-Table Political Committee.

 Moné is a member of the Jacksonville Chapter of Jack & Jill of America Inc., where she serves as the Legislative Chair and is a member of Alpha Kappa Alpha Sorority, Incorporated.
 Moné has lent her voice to international, state, and local media outlets including the New York Times, Marie Claire Magazine, The Economist, Newsweek, The Guardian, Miami Herald, Florida Politics, The Florida-Times Union, and the Jacksonville Free Press.